Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

 -  By default the RSS feed that is automatically generated for every search results page will list 50 items.
 This can sometimes be too much for some RSS feed readers and for some people this isn't enough.
 This preference allows you to adjust this number to show the best number of results for your patrons.

-`OPACAcquisitionDetails <#OPACAcquisitionDetails>`__
+.. _opacacquisitiondetails-label:

+OPACAcquisitionDetails
 ''''''''''''''''''''''''''''''''''''''''''''''''''''

 Default: Don't display